tl;dv vs Make (Integromat): Which is Better in 2026?

 Choose tl;dv if you need:

-- ✓ Sales teams recording and analyzing client calls
+- ✓ Sales teams reviewing call recordings

 - ✓ Remote teams documenting meeting decisions